Tesla Model 3 delay raises cashflow risks, but analysts upbeat

 Chief Financial Officer Deepak Ahuja had reassured investors that cash flow would "improve significantly" over the next few quarters as Tesla continued to ramp up Model 3 production.

-Tesla shares fell to $305.68 in morning trading on Thursday.
+Tesla shares were down at $313.02 in afternoon trading.
 The median price target on the stock is $310 and eight of 25 brokerages covering the stock rate it "buy" or higher.
 Eight have a "hold" rating and the rest a "sell" or lower.

 "We believe that Tesla may have finally set a beatable production target," Nomura Instinet analyst Romit Shah said in a note.